sgoldenlab/simba/docs/labelling_aggression_tutorial.md

 ## 2. Opening labelling behavior window
 In the 'Load project' window, under `Label Behavior` select `Select folder with frames`.
 This will prompt you to select a **folder** of video frames.
 Upon selecting, a new window should pop up displaying the first frame in the folder.

 A table will also be generated on the main screen displaying the behaviors and frames.
-Behaviors are marked on the table as either `0` or `1`.
+Behaviors are marked on the table as either `1` if the behavior for the corresponding frame is present or`0` if not.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/labelling_table.PNG" width="600" height="450" />